 Thanks to the women of Boston for actively contributing to the success of our chapter.
 If you want to get more involved, please contact one of the Co-Chairs.

-May/June 2023 @ MIT/Cambridge – We are excited to bring about 20 members on a tour of the Innovative MIT Age Lab, followed by networking and mingling at a local venue.
+July 19, 2023 @ MIT/Cambridge – 20 members took a tour of the Innovative MIT Age Lab, followed by networking and mingling at a local venue.
 “The MIT AgeLab is a multidisciplinary research program that works with business, government, and NGOs to improve the quality of life of older people and those who care for them.”
-This is a great opportunity for professionals in the retirement industry to understand what aging and retirement truly means.

 Hello WIPN Members of Boston: